Kilgore College Rangerettes: Officers

 Rangerette officers are five sophomores (one captain and four lieutenants) who make up the student leadership of the organization.
 They are chosen by the directors and an outside panel of judges, with assistance from their classmates, and are announced at Showoffs, the week before the start of fall semester classes.
 The officer uniform differs from the standard team uniform in that it is solid white, accompanied by a neck scarf, blue for the captain and red for lieutenants.

 Managers

 Rangerette managers are male students from Kilgore College selected by the team to help with setting up and removing props and stage equipment for productions and half-time performances.
 Managers occasionally participate in performances, traditionally performing a comedic routine during Rangerette Revels.
 Managers who have an extensive dance background may perform in more traditional dance performances.

-Economic impact
+Alumni support

 Rangerettes Forever is an alumni organization that participates in various support programs for the team.